 I've made it a habit of taking digital photos of all my completed projects during the year.
 Starting in Jan. - Dec.
 2009, I crocheted 3 afghans and 5 wheelchair lapghans for veterans at our local V.A.
 Hospital.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Here is my second wheelchair lapghan I just finished.
 The approximate measurements are 36 inches wide by 48 inches long.
-Both 30 inch cords can be removed before washing.
-This also was another one of my creations, and didn't follow any pattern.

 We live in a very large apartment complex and two male residents have to use wheelchairs.
 I just finished this lapghan the other night and have started on a second one.